alexbykoff/array-cop/README.md

 ###**...get rid of the duplicates:**
 **`array_.dedup(arr, [force]);`**
+**force: Boolean** - Optional.
+Assign to `true` if you want to flatten an array and remove duplicates from the sub-arrays as well.
 Removes duplicates from an array.
 Items in nested arrays are not treated as duplicates to avoid mess.
-If you want to flatten an array and remove duplicates from the sub-arrays as well then force method to do it for you by passing `true`.
 `console.log(array_.dedup(arr));`
 > [ 8,   1000,  [ 'Jack', 8, 'Bob', 'Alice', 5 ],   1,  [Function: x],  [Function: a],  2,  [ 2, 3, 4, [ 5, 4, 6 ] ],  7,  11,  [ 2 ],  { x: 1, y: 'test' } ]